appium/appium-inspector/docs/index.md

 features such as interacting with the app screenshot, searching for and interacting with elements, executing driver actions, recording user actions, and more!

-The Appium Inspector is part of the Appium ecosystem.
+Appium Inspector is part of the Appium ecosystem.
 For information on Appium itself, please visit [the Appium documentation](https://appium.io).

 ## Explore the Documentation

 <div class="grid cards" markdown>

--   Check out the __Overview__ to learn the basics of the Inspector
+-   Check out the [__Overview__](./overview.md) to learn the basics of the Inspector
 -   Go through the __Quickstart__ steps to get set up and start inspecting your app
 -   The __Session Creator__ section acts as a reference for the default landing screen
 -   The __Session Inspector__ section acts as a reference for the inspector screen